-The Sevenoaks Symphony Orchestra, founded in 1944, is made up of 70 local musicians with a professional conductor and leader.
-We are set up as a charity, and our aim is to make live orchestral music available locally, so we are delighted to share some recent audience reactions :
+The Sevenoaks Symphony Orchestra is made up of 70 local musicians with a professional conductor and leader.
+We are set up as a charity.
+Our aim is to make live orchestral music available locally, so we are delighted to share some recent audience reactions :

 Our three subscription concerts each season focus particularly on 19th and 20th century masterpieces which are attractive and enjoyable for our audiences, and at the same time interesting and challenging for us as players.
 In addition we present our very popular Family Concerts in October and a Taste of Classics concert in the New Year, a short mid-week concert with complimentary glass of wine.

 Most of our concerts take place in the Stag Sevenoaks, our local theatre.
 We rehearse each Wednesday from 8-10.15pm at Sevenoaks Primary School.

 In 2020, the Sevenoaks Symphony Orchestra will celebrate the 75th anniversary of its first concert which took place in May 1945.

 We look forward to an exciting programme, details will be released once our brochure is published.